techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 - **Integration between Report a Problem and Pro Portal Management:** Admins can configure for easier tracking, via SendFeedbackToPMP XML setting, that when a user sends feedback through Report a Problem from a room with a Microsoft Teams Pro license, each feedback creates an event in the Teams Rooms Pro Management portal.

   > [!IMPORTANT]
   > Note that some systems maybe missing the minimum version of the Edge WebView2 runtime.
-Until Edge Webview2 runtimeversion 110.0.1587.63 or higher is installed, these devices will be missing some features.
+Until Edge Webview2 runtime version 110.0.1587.63 or higher is installed, these devices will be missing some features.

 ### 4.19.82.0 (1/31/2024)